c2lang/documentation/documentation/docs/build_system/libraries.md

 * they have the .c2i extension (c2 interface, get it?)
 * functions can have no body
-* every declaration must be public
+* every declaration is public by default
 * the filename (except .c2i) must match the module name inside (eg foo.c2i -> module foo; )
 * there can be only one file per module